 Make sure you’re set up for success: When it’s harvest time in your apiary, read through our harvesting checklist to ensure you’ve got the optimal set-up for easy honey harvesting.

 Do you have enough jars?
-Each Flow Frame holds approximately 3 kg of unprocessed honey, this can increase if the bees really build each frame out.
+Each Flow Frame holds approximately 3 kgs of unprocessed honey, this can increase if the bees really build-out each frame.
 Bee prepared with extra jars in case your first one overflows!

 Ensure your bees have a nearby water source – but don’t make it too deep, bees aren’t good swimmers!
 Try to ensure your hive has shade during the hottest part of the day.
-Learn how to create a water station for your bees.
+Here are some tips on how to create a water station for your bees.